Darkbat91/centbasic/README.md

     * Configures a few basic aliases
     * Updates all packages on the system
         * Does not by default restart the machine if the kernel updates
-    * configures yumcron to apply automatic Updates
+    * ~~configures yumcron to apply automatic Updates~~
+      * yum-cron is not effective at all on Centos due to the metadata not being visable

 ## Configuration